pyet-org/pyet/docs/index.rst

-Introduction
+PyEt
 ============
-PyEt is an open source python package for estimating evapotranspiration(ET) using time series data.
+*PyEt* is an open source Python package for estimating reference and potential evapotranspiration (ET) using time series data.
 This enables the user to estimate evapotranspiration and calibrate the models with just a few lines of python code.

 In the current version, PyEt supports the next methods to calculate ET:

 * Penman-Monteith (Monteith, 1965; FAO, 1990; ASCE, 2005)
 * FAO-56 Penman-Monteith (Monteith, 1965; Allen et al, 1998)
 * Penman (1948)